jazzband/geojson/README.rst

 Installation
 ------------

-python-geojson is compatible with Python 2.7, 3.5, 3.6 and 3.7.
-It is listed on `PyPi as 'geojson'`_.
+geojson is compatible with Python 2.7, 3.5, 3.6 and 3.7.
 The recommended way to install is via pip_:

 .. code::